pb-kliQA/snake-to-script/README.md

 # snake-to-script
-Application written in Python used to convert the code written in Python to JavaScript.
+Application written in Python used to convert the Python code to JavaScript.